-Knowing that ‘we are all in this together’ evokes a sense of community and well being.
-Just a few centuries ago species’ centric myths almost exclusively defined what we and all this meant.
+Knowing that ‘we are all in this together’ evokes a sense of community and well-being.
+Just a few centuries ago, a narrower species-centric viewpoint defined what ‘we are in all this together’ meant.
 Boy is that changing!
-Science is showing just how deep and vast the ‘we’ really is, as the Science News’ Inside Job reports.
+Science is showing just how deep and vast the ‘we’ really is, as the Science News, Inside Job, reports (see excerpt below).

-This research offers yet another heads-up on the dangers of willfully innovating while ignorant of the constant.
-This reminds me of the Science News’ reports on green house gasses and global warming in the mid 80’s.
-It only took 20 years for this to become ‘popular’.
-Alas, this popularity hasn’t driven much corrective action yet.
+This research offers another warning of the danger of willfully innovating while ignorant of the constant, as chapter 16 cautions.
+This reminds me of the Science News’ reports on green house gases and global warming in the mid 80’s.
+It only took 20 years for this to become widely known.
+Alas, this popularity hasn’t driven a lot of corrective action yet.
 I imagine the perceived loss-to-gain ratio (cost/benefit) isn’t compelling enough.
-How will this effect the biological issues raised here in this report?
+I’m sure the biological issues raised in this report will fair no better than other issues we ‘know’ we should address.

-I should say immediate loss to immediate gain.
-The immediate loss is high, like giving up fossil fuel, without any immediate gain.
-In fact, the only gain is an abstract ideal of ‘the disaster we avoid’.
-That never worked for getting rid of nuclear weapons; why should it now?
-Interestingly, the climatic consequences are gradually coming to fruition, as are the biological consequences previewed in Inside Job.
+Actually, this is more of an immediate loss to immediate gain ratio.
+For global warming, the immediate loss is high, like giving up fossil fuel, without any immediate gain.
+In fact, the only gain is the future idea of ‘a disaster we’ll avoid’.
+That didn’t work for abolishing nuclear weapons so why should it for anything else?
+Interestingly, the climatic consequences are gradually coming to fruition, as are the biological consequences previewed in this report, Inside Job.
 How disastrous do circumstances need to get before the gain feels worth the loss?
-What does it take to see through our blind spot?

 Alas, the wisdom of balance has yet to play a major role in human behavior.
 Instead, the bio-hoodwink impels us to feel ‘the more the better’.
 Perceived immediate gain drives us.
-Of course, and naturally so, we’re animals after all!
-That today’s gain becomes tomorrow’s loss may very easy to understand and very easy to put into practice, yet (ironically) no one in the world can understand them or put them into practice.
+Naturally! — We’re animals after all!
+Yet, we have no trouble ‘understanding’ the danger.
+Chapter 70 hits the nail on the head of this irony… My words are very easy to understand and very easy to put into practice, yet [ironically] no one in the world can understand them or put them into practice.
+This exemplifies the gap between ‘understanding’ and knowing.
+(See We only understand what we already know.)

 On the other hand, science is gradually proving how interconnected everything is.
-That does bode well for the long term future!
+That does bode well for the long-term future!
 Especially considering how naive we were on these matters just a few short centuries ago.
+We do learn, albeit at a snail’s pace.

 Teeming masses of bacteria are in your mouth, on your skin, up your nose and on the surface of your eye, in your stomach, deep in your bowels and well, just about everywhere.
 In fact, the number of bacterial cells you harbor exceeds the count of your own body’s cells by 10-to-1.